flowroute/flowroute-messaging-nodejs/flowroutemessaginglib/README.md

 #### `getMessageLookup (recordId, callback)`<a name=getmsg></a>

-The `getMessageLookup` method is used to retrieve a MDR (message detail record) based on the message record identifier returned from createMessage.
+The `getMessageLookup` method is used to retrieve an MDR from the message record identifier returned using `createMessage`.

 ####Usage
 Add the following line to the end of your Node.js file.
 If your file also contains the `createMessage` method, comment out those lines before running the `getMessageLookup` method.
 If the`getMessageLookup` lines are not commented out, a new message is sent.
 Alternately, you can create two separate files, one for creating messages and one for looking up an MDR.